-Every year at this time, my neighbor’s tangerine tree is bursting with fruit.
-Wanting to preserve some of that goodness, I decided to try salting them.
+Early in the year, our local citrus trees are bursting with fruit.
+Wanting to preserve some of that goodness, I decided to try salted citrus.

 Well, it worked.
 Because guess what?

-One* of those tangerines in the image up there is two years old.
+One* of those tangerines in this image is two years old.

-Let’s be clear – these salted tangerines are not for eating.
+Let’s be clear – salted citrus is not for eating.
 The preserved fruit is incredibly salty and best reserved for cooking.
 But people.
 This is a super easy way to preserve citrus of any kind.

 - Enough citrus to fill a gallon sized jar